Tianxiaomo/pytorch-YOLOv4/README.md

     python demo_pytorch2onnx.py yolov4.pth dog.jpg 8 80 416 416
     ```

+## 4.1 Dynamic or static batch size

+- **Positive batch size will generate ONNX model of static batch size, otherwise, batch size will be dynamic**
-  This script will generate 2 ONNX models.
+    - Dynamic batch size will generate only one ONNX model

-  - One is for running the demo (batch_size=1)
+    - Static batch size will generate 2 ONNX models, one is for running the demo (batch_size=1)
-  - The other one is what you want to generate (batch_size=batch_size)

 # 5. ONNX2TensorRT (Evolving)

 - **TensorRT version Recommended: 7.0, 7.1**

+## 5.1 Convert from ONNX of static Batch size

 - **Run the following command to convert VOLOv4 ONNX model into TensorRT engine**